strimzi/proposals/044-cluster-wide-volume-usage-quota-management.md

 The Cluster Volume Source will use this API to discover volume information for the whole cluster.
-We intend to continue using `client.quota.callback.static.storage.check-interval` to configure the millisecond interval between polling the cluster state.
+We intend to continue using `client.quota.callback.static.storage.check-interval` to configure the millisecond interval between polling the cluster state (default is 0 - disabled).
 The performance cost of this API was [discussed](https://lists.apache.org/thread/11zyqqnyg1wgf4jdo6pvn7hn51g3vf8r) upstream as part of the KIP, which should be low cost.
-The performance impact of polling is managed by making the poll interval configurable.
-The poll interval will be configurable using the existing `client.quota.callback.static.storage.check-interval` property (default is 0 - disabled).

 Setting `client.quota.callback.static.storage.hard` or `client.quota.callback.static.storage.soft` would be incompatible with the cluster sourced volumes and fail configuration of the plugin.